 4. Invest in great graphic design

 You can list as many helpful tips as you like, but without good graphic design the user will find it interminably difficult to process the information.
 A busy page full of words set in a tiny font discourages the reader and might even trigger a headache.
 By contrast, pages with lots of whitespace on the margins and between paragraphs, with a font that is large enough to be easily read but not so large that one gets lost in the letters, can allow the user to forget about the process of reading and instead focus on studying the task at hand.
-Graphic design is a field as complicated as software designerprogramming, requiring at least as many years of study, if not more, to perform effectively.
+Graphic design is a field as complicated as programming, requiring at least as many years of study, if not more, to perform effectively.
 An experienced designer will know how to balance the visual elements of your software user guide to reflect favorably on the content within.

 5. Accessibility